Emile Berliner

-Emile Berliner (May 20, 1851 – August 3, 1929) originally Emil Berliner, was a German-American inventor.
-He is best known for inventing the lateral-cut flat disc record (called a "gramophone record" in British and American English) used with a gramophone.
-He founded the United States Gramophone Company in 1894; The Gramophone Company in London, England, in 1897; Deutsche Grammophon in Hanover, Germany, in 1898; and Berliner Gram-o-phone Company of Canada in Montreal in 1899 (chartered in 1904).
+Emile Berliner (born Emil Berliner; May 20, 1851 – August 3, 1929) was a German-American inventor and businessman who invented the lateral-cut flat disc record, also known as a "gramophone record," used with a gramophone.
+He founded the United States Gramophone Company in 1894; The Gramophone Company in London, England, in 1898; Deutsche Grammophon in Hanover, Germany, in 1898; and Berliner Gram-o-phone Company of Canada in Montreal in 1899 (chartered in 1904).
 Berliner also invented what was probably the first radial aircraft engine (1908), a helicopter (1919), and acoustical tiles (1920s).

 Early life

 Berliner was born in Hanover, Germany, in 1851 into a Jewish merchant family.
-Though Jewish, his religious persuasion would develop into agnosticism.
 He completed an apprenticeship to become a merchant, as was family tradition.
 While his real hobby was invention, he worked as an accountant to make ends meet.
-To avoid being drafted for the Franco-Prussian War, Berliner migrated to the United States of America in 1870 with a friend of his father's, in whose shop he worked in Washington, D.C.
-He moved to New York and, living off temporary work, such as doing the paper route and cleaning bottles, he studied physics at night at the Cooper Union Institute.
+To avoid being drafted in the Franco-Prussian War, Berliner migrated to the United States of America in 1870 with a friend of his father's, in whose shop he worked in Washington, D.C.
+He moved to New York and, living off temporary work such as a paper route and cleaning bottles, he studied physics at night at the Cooper Union Institute.

 Career

 After some time working in a livery stable, Berliner became interested in the new audio technology of the telephone and phonograph.
-He invented an improved telephone transmitter, one of the first type of microphones.
+He invented an improved telephone transmitter, one of the first types of microphones.
 The patent was acquired by the Bell Telephone Company (see The Telephone Cases), but contested, in a long legal battle, by Thomas Edison.
 On February 27, 1901, the United States Court of Appeals would declare Berliner's patent void and awarded Edison full rights to the invention.
 "Edison preceded Berliner in the transmission of speech," the court would write.
 "The use of carbon in a transmitter is, beyond controversy, the invention of Edison".

-Berliner moved to Boston in 1877, where became a United States citizen four years later.
+Berliner moved to Boston in 1877, where he became a United States citizen four years later.
 He worked for Bell Telephone until 1883, when he returned to Washington and established himself as a private researcher.